falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 `Info()` returns all the info about the plugin.
 The returned `plugins.Info` struct should be filled in by the plugin author and contains fields such as the plugin ID, name, description, etc.

 `Init()` method is called to initialize a plugin when the framework allocates it.
 A user-defined configuration string is passed by the framework.
-This is were the plugin can initialize its internal state and acquire all the resource it needs.
+This is where the plugin can initialize its internal state and acquire all the resources it needs.

 `Fields()` returns an array of `sdk.FieldEntry` representing all the fields supported by a plugin for extraction.
 The order of the fields is relevant, as their index is used as an identifier during extraction.